Ryanglambert/3d_model_retriever/README.md

 # Capsule Nets for Content Based 3D Model Retrieval
 First (as far as I know) investigation of the use of Capsule Networks for content-based 3d model retrieval. (information retrieval for 3D models)

+This project was accomplished in just under 4 weeks.
+I probably used 120 hours of total compute time split between single GPU and 8 GPU aws instances (ModelNet40 takes FOREVER to train!).
+The final reported accuracies are Stratified 5-Fold cross validated.

 |   |    |
 |:----------------:|:-----------------:|